Arrowyi/DependencyTask/README.md

   - If the `Check` status is with a result false, the Processor will also be ended.

   ## Release Version
-  The last release version is v1.0.5
+  The last release version please ref to the Release page